-Binance DEX: Ledger and Trezor hardware wallets, accessing with keystore file and mobile wallets such as Trust Wallet.
+Binance DEX: Ledger and Trezor hardware wallets, keystore file and mobile wallets such as Trust Wallet.

 It is well known that using keystore files or private keys either to access wallets or to use with decentralized exchanges is not a trusted method.

 The best and most trusted wallets to use with decentralized exchanges are Ledger and Trezor hardware wallets which store private keys in a chip, thus they are never exposed to the internet or other devices.

 If you use decentralized exchanges to trade tokens or trade only on centralized exchanges, either way a hardware wallet like Ledger or Trezor is a must.

 To sum up, the safest and most cost-effective option for traders is getting a hardware wallet like Ledger, considering that your cryptocurrencies probably worth more than few hundred dollars.
 You can better protect your funds and avoid future regrets with a hardware wallet.

-Choosing a decentralized exchange to trade tokens – The best decentralized exchanges for traders
+Choosing a decentralized exchange to trade cryptocurrencies- The best decentralized exchanges for traders

 Once you have a secure wallet, don’t feel discouraged to use decentralized exchanges.
 But, just like centralized exchanges, you need to know about daily trading volume, listed tokens and such stats of decentralized exchanges before trading.

 You can go to the guide below to learn about sites you can use to track various stats of decentralized exchanges:

-For example, according to DEXWatch; IDEX, OasisDex, Kyber and Uniswap are exchanges with the highest volumes respectively in the last 24 hours at the time of writing.
+For example, according to DEXWatch; IDEX, Bancor and Uniswap are exchanges with the highest volumes respectively in the last 24 hours at the time of writing.
 And, DAI is the highest volume token in the last 24 hours.